Share this articleFeatured in This Article

 Still, wind farms may not be all bad for seals.
 Debbie Russell, a marine ecologist at the same research unit at St. Andrews and one of the coauthors of this recent study was also involved in an earlier paper in Current Biology that found some individual seals were using wind farms in European waters for foraging.

-“For the seals that show this behavior, [the turbines] could provide fruitful foraging opportunities depending on the amount of other prey available in the surrounding area,” Russell told The Wildlife Society in an interview for a feature story on the impact on renewable energy on wildlife that ran in the Spring 2015 issue of The Wildlife Professional.
+“For the seals that show this behavior, could provide fruitful foraging opportunities depending on the amount of other prey available in the surrounding area,” Russell told The Wildlife Society in an interview for a feature story on the impact on renewable energy on wildlife that ran in the Spring 2015 issue of The Wildlife Professional.